 - The civil disobedience campaign was effectively put to rest by the Gandhi-Irwin pact.
 On March 5, 1931, Lord Irwin, the viceroy of India at the time, and Mahatma Gandhi signed it.

 Second Phase of Civil Disobedience

-- Gandhi returned from London post the failure of the second round table conference.
+- Gandhi returned from London after the failure of the second round table conference.

 - The severe ordinances were enacted in order to impose martial law.
 Protesters who did not use violence were brutally repressed.
 The anti-tax and anti-rent campaigns were harshly reprimanded.